 In terms of the DMAC activities, data and data resources (primarily software/code) will be shared through standard protocols such as File Transfer Protocol (FTP) servers and the UCT instance of Gitlab (software version control system).
-UCT also hosts an open data portal which will be used to make more final datasets such the urban heat vulnerability maps developed in RP2 available following FAIR principles[3].
+UCT also hosts an open data portal, which will be used to make more final datasets, such as the urban heat vulnerability maps developed in RP2, available following FAIR principles[3].
 Data that is made publicly or otherwise available through data use and sharing agreements will be accompanied by metadata such as data dictionaries and data descriptors such as principal investigator, funding sources, data collector, project description, sample and sampling procedures, temporal and geographic coverage of the data collection, variables, technical information on files (file formats, linking, etc.), interviewer guides and coding instruments.

 Analytic data sets will be provided as de-identified data files that can be read by common statistical package software, such as SAS or Stata.
 De-identified data sets will have names and other personal health identifiers removed (see above).
-Data and other resources will be transferred to others under the terms of a data sharing agreement to ensure that the data will be used for the proposed purpose and that no attempts will be made to identify participants.
-We will maintain records of all researchers who have been given access to the research resources.
-Results of the HE2AT Center activities will be shared with the research community and the public through conference presentations, publication in peer-reviewed journals and media interactions, as described in the Training and Engagement Core.
+Data and other resources will be transferred to others under the terms of a data-sharing agreement to ensure that the data will be used for the proposed purpose and that no attempts will be made to identify participants.
+We will maintain records of all researchers who are given access to the research resources.
+Results of the HE²AT Center activities will be shared with the research community and the public through conference presentations, publication in peer-reviewed journals and media interactions, as described in the Training and Engagement Core.

 10.1.
-Data etention
+Data retention

-Participant data and the data of the children will be retained for a period for at least 5 years after the completion of the project for historical, statistical or research purposes as provided for by POPIA.
-Appropriate safeguards will be established to secure the records and ensure that the data is not used for any other purpose than the purpose for which the data was originally collected.
+Participant data and the data of the children will be retained for at least five years after the completion of the project for historical, statistical, or research purposes as provided for by POPIA.
+Appropriate safeguards will be established to secure the records and ensure that the data is not used for any purpose other than the purpose for which it was originally collected.
 In any event, no records will be retained for longer than as per applicable regulations.

 11. Roles and responsibilities